How to Test CPU Throttling in Windows 11

 Published by Nyau Wai Hoe - Updated on

 Ever felt like your PC just isn’t as fast as it used to be, gets too hot, or turns off unexpectedly?
 Well, it might be because of something called CPU throttling.
-This guide digs into what CPU throttling is all about, why it happens, and how you can check if it’s happening on your Windows 11 PC.
+This guide will explain what CPU throttling is, why it happens, and how you can check if it’s actually throttling your processors on your Windows 11 PC.

 Also see: How to Disable CPU Throttling (Settings) in Windows 11